advanced-cropper/react-advanced-cropper/example/docs/concept/basic.md

 ### Transforms

-The transforms define the applied to an image transforms.
+The transforms define the transforms applied to an image.

 ```ts
 interface Transforms {